 The Presidential Commission for the Study of Bioethical Issues (the Bioethics Commission) is an advisory panel of the nation’s leaders in medicine, science, ethics, religion, law, and engineering.
 The Bioethics Commission advises the President on bioethical issues arising from advances in biomedicine and related areas of science and technology.
 The Bioethics Commission seeks to identify and promote policies and practices that ensure scientific research, health care delivery, and technological innovation are conducted in a socially and ethically responsible manner.

-With the exception of George W. Bush, every president since Gerald Ford has had a national bioethics commission.
+With the exception of George H. W. Bush, every president since Gerald Ford has had a national bioethics commission.
 The very earliest of these was not created by an executive order, but rather by an act of Congress that saw the need for specialists to examine the ethical issues of the life sciences.
 Consider the 1974 National Research Act, which created The National Commission for the Protection of Human Subjects of Biomedical and Behavioral Research (1974-78) during Gerald Ford’s presidency.
 This is the group that wrote the Belmont Report, which has become the basis for ethical (and bureaucratized) research in the United States and much of the world.

 Congress also created The Presidential Commission for the Study of Ethical Problems in Medicine and Biomedical and Behavioral Research (1978-83) during Jimmy Carter’s administration and in the beginning of Ronald Reagan’s.
 Among its noteworthy accomplishments was the report Defining Death and examinations of whistleblowing, compensation for injuries in research, genetic engineering, genetic counseling, and access to care.